nih-cfde/training-and-engagement/docs/General-Tools/Snakemake/snakemake_3.md

 The code chunk informs Snakemake that `uncompress_genome` depends on having the input file `ecoli-rel606.fa.gz` in the current directory, and that `download_genome` produces it.
 Snakemake will automatically determine the dependencies between rules by matching the file name(s).

 In this case, if we were to run the `uncompress_genome` rule at the terminal, it will also execute the `download_genome` rule since the rules are now linked!
+That is, Snakemake knows that in order to run `uncompress_genome`, it needs the output of `download_genome`!
+This is another way that Snakemake helps streamline your work: it automatically figures out what is needed to run rules.

 === "Input"